text-machine-lab/uml_nlp_class_2018/hw1/README.md

 in order to use the standard [`DataLoader`](http://pytorch.org/docs/0.3.0/data.html#torch.utils.data.DataLoader) class from PyTorch.

+To simplify the code, the version of the dataset class, described below, is actually different from the original version in the paper [\[2\]](https://arxiv.org/abs/1310.4546).
+This version randomly samples a word from the context window whereas the original version provides a separate training example for every word in the context window.
+It is possible, however, to implement the original version and you are encouraged to do so.

 The `__len__` method should return the total length of the dataset.
 Note that in our case the length of the dataset